 I cook vegan almost every night (even though I am not vegan by definition).
-You’ll never see me use frozen “protein” substitutes or tofu or anything made with soy or even a frozen “veggie” burger.
+You’ll never see me use frozen “protein” substitutes or anything made with soy isolates.
 I have realized overtime that in order for companies to make those types of products, they truly denature the protein you want to get into your body in the first place.
 Let’s take a look at Trader Joe’s Masala Burger, one of the cleanest burgers out there.

 Ingredients: Potatoes, canola oil, carrots, green beans, water, bread crumbs (wheat flour, sugar, yeast, salt), bell peppers, onions, corn, salt, green peppers, sugar, ginger, cellulose gum, spices, citric acid, turmeric, mustard seeds.